eove/orca/docs/story/the-big-idea.md

 "Did you ever wonder about the quality of the water you use to cook?
 What about the quality of the food you cook?
-What if you had a smart strainer that would analyze the water going through it and give you all the relevent data?
+What if you had a smart strainer that would analyze the water going through it and give you all the relevant data?
 Are your pasta really gluten-free?
 Is your water contaminated with heavy metals?
 Are you eating too much carbs?